Getting started with Konflux

 Tenant namespace

-Managed namespace
+Managed Namespaces

-The primary interaction mode between tenant and managed namespaces is to create a Release in a tenant namespace referencing a specific Snapshot which will trigger a specific release pipeline in the managed namespace.
-See release documentation for more.
+Managed namespaces are where you manage release pipelines and credentials for your organization.
+The primary interaction between a tenant and managed namespaces involves creating a release in a tenant namespace that references a specific snapshot in the managed namespace.
+You can then trigger the release pipeline for that snapshot in the managed namespace.
+See release documentation for more information.

 OCI Artifact

 OCI is the open containers initiative.
-It contains an image spec that permits storing artifacts other than container images in container registries, which we call "OCI Artifacts".
+This initiative contains an image spec that permits storing artifacts other than container images in container registries, which we call OCI Artifacts.

 Component